area9innovation/flow9/tools/gringo/readme.md

 			| "[" ws exps "]" ws
 		);

-This grammar has correct precendence and associativity.
-It also features the recommended approach to handling white-space.
+This grammar has correct precendence and associativity similar to C. It also features the recommended approach to handling white-space, which is very similar to `Lingo`.

 The main program `tutorial.flow` demonstrates how to use the interpreter to parse a simple language into this, simple AST: